 Many Chinese manufacturers aren’t interested in small orders.
-They have minimum order quantities (MOQ) to make it worth setting up the machinery and dealing with the administration involved in an order.
-The time it takes to design, setup and complete admin is basically the same whether they have an order for 100 or 10,000 units.
-Small quantities also make it hard for manufacturers to make a good profit margin.
+As a result, they'll have a minimum order quantity (or MOQ) in place to ensure that an order is worth fulfilling.
+This is because there are many moving parts involved in each order - the cost of setting up machinery, as well as dealing with order management, planning and admin tasks.
+The time it takes to design, setup and complete admin is basically the same, whether the facility has an order for 100, 1,000 or 10,000 units.
+Therefore, a small order can become a tough business case as it's hard for manufacturing facilities to make a good profit margin.

 Type of Product Being Manufactured

 The manufacturing process plays a large part in determining minimum order quantities.
 This is because the number of goods required to fulfill an order will generally be determined on the specific good itself.
 For example, a custom product that may require materials outside of a manufacturing facility's standard inventory will generally have a higher MOQ than a more generic product.
 The manufacturing of the generic product will be undertaken using materials within the factory's standard inventory, whereas custom products may require more planning and management, hence the importance of setting an appropriate MOQ.

 Relationship Between Manufacturer & Customer

 A factory may determine the terms of a minimum order quantity agreement on a case-by-case basis.
 Factories are more likely to accommodate the minimum order quantity if the request comes from an agent they deal with regularly, compared to a small business they have no previous history with.
 The agent may be able to ask a favour and lower the MOQ because of the long-standing relationship between the two organisations.